Saudi Arabia: The kingdom finally opens its doors to tourists and I stepped through

 It’s true.
 In Jeddah a few days later, I meet a group of young Saudis, one of whom is thrilled his wife can drive.
 “It’s awesome,” he says.
 “There’s nothing wrong with it.
 We don’t have to drive them everywhere.
 We’ve been waiting for this.”

 I then tiptoe into a sensitive topic.
 Imad knows it’s coming.
 Human rights.
 I’ve heard about Chop Chop Night, the public executions.
 To clarify, it’s not at night.
 They’re during the day and are not regularly scheduled or announced.
 To see one, you must be around the Masmak Fortress when they bring out a prisoner.
-According to Amnesty International, an estimated 2,000 people have been executed in Saudi Arabia from 1985-2013.
+According to Amnesty International, an estimated 2,000 people were executed in Saudi Arabia from 1985-2013.
 Yes, they do beheadings for serious crimes such as murder but they do not cut off hands of thieves.

 “Who told you that?” he asks me.
 “That’s what I’m saying.
 This is one of the sides of the bad image.
 You guys got the wrong image.
 Who’d cut off your hand for stealing a piece of bread?
 They do it for major things.
 Someone takes a piece of bread or whatever it means he needs it.
 He’s not a thief.
 But if someone goes and kills someone in his home and takes his vault or money, this is really, a serious, serious crime.”